-The accelerated mode is designed to meet the needs of students who are currently enrolled in a degree course with no units free for language studies, but nonetheless would like to study a language concurrently.
+The accelerated mode is designed for students who are currently enrolled in a degree course with no units free for language studies, but nonetheless would like to study a language concurrently.
 Graduate and postgraduate students are also eligible to enrol for the accelerated mode.

 The overall structure of the diploma in accelerated mode consists of standard Units of Study that are offered in intensive format throughout the year.
-The duration for the course is one year.
+The duration for the course is 14 months.
 Typically, in accelerated mode, the course structure will consist of: